History of Bolivia (1920–1964): Radical military government

-The rise of new political groups
+Rise of new political groups

 After a few months under the provisional presidency of General Carlos Quintanilla (1939–40), the chief of staff during the Busch regime, General Enrique Peñaranda Castillo (1940–43) was elected president in the spring of 1940.
 Peñaranda's support came from the traditional parties, the Liberals, and the two wings of the Republicans, who had formed a concordancia to stem the growth of the movement toward further reforms.

-The trend toward reform, however, could not be halted, and a number of new groups gained control of the Congress during Peñaranda's presidency.
-These groups, although very different in their ideological outlooks, agreed on the need to change the status quo.
+The trend toward reform, however, could not be halted, and several new groups gained control of the Congress during Peñaranda's presidency.
+Although very different in ideological outlooks, these groups agreed on the need to change the status quo.
 They included the Trotskyist Revolutionary Workers Party (Partido Obrero Revolucionario, POR), which had already been formed in 1934, as well as the Bolivian Socialist Falange (Falange Socialista Boliviana, FSB), founded in 1937 and patterned on the Spanish Falange.
 The Leftist Revolutionary Party (Partido de Izquierda Revolucionaria, PIR) was founded in 1940 by a coalition of radical Marxist groups.

-The rise of MNR
+Rise of the Nationalist Revolutionary Movement

 The most important opposition to the concordancia came from the Nationalist Revolutionary Movement (Movimiento Nacionalista Revolucionario, MNR).
 The first party with widespread support in Bolivian history, the MNR had a membership that included intellectuals and both white-collar and blue-collar workers.
-It was founded in 1941 by a small group of intellectual dissidents from the middle and upper classes and represented persons from a wide range of political persuasions who were united by their discontent with the status quo.
+It was founded in 1941 by a small group of intellectual dissidents from the middle and upper classes.
+It represented persons from various political persuasions united by their discontent with the status quo.
 Among its leaders were Víctor Paz Estenssoro, a professor of economics; Hernán Siles Zuazo, the son of former President Siles Reyes; and several influential writers.
-The party's program included nationalization of all of Bolivia's natural resources and far-reaching social reforms.
+The party's program included nationalizing Bolivia's natural resources and far-reaching social reforms.

 As the leader of the congressional opposition, the MNR denounced Peñaranda's close cooperation with the United States and was especially critical of his agreement to compensate Standard Oil for its nationalized holdings.
-The MNR members of the Congress also began an investigation of the Catavi Massacre of striking miners and their families by government troops at one of the Patiño mines in Catavi in 1942.
-MNR influence with the miners increased when Paz Estenssoro led the congressional interrogation of government ministers.
+The MNR members of Congress also began an investigation of the Catavi Massacre of striking miners and their families by government troops at one of the Patiño mines in Catavi in 1942.
+MNR's influence with the miners increased when Paz Estenssoro led the congressional interrogation of government ministers.
 The MNR had contacts with reformist military officers, who were organized in a secret military lodge named the Fatherland's Cause (Razón de Patria, Radepa).
 Radepa was founded in 1934 by Bolivian prisoners of war in Paraguay.
 It sought mass support, backed military intervention in politics, and hoped to prevent excessive foreign control over Bolivia's natural resources.